 When carrying out your research (and subsequent outreach) to employers you need to present yourself as professionally as possible.
-Two ways of doing this are: a) having a strong Linkedin profile, and b) having a well prepared resume.
+Two ways of doing this are: 1) having a strong LinkedIn profile, and 2) having a well prepared resume and cover letter

 There are big differences between your LinkedIn profile and your resume and to be successful in reaching and impressing employers you must have both in good order.
 These differences include the following: